xetdata/easy-etl/README.md

 ## Your Data Pipeline

 What's more exciting to get started with your own data.
-Luckily, we've structured this repository as a reusable template.

-Here's how to get started:
-1. Fork this repo.
-2. Create a new repo in GitHub.
-Selecting your forked repo as a template.
-3. Add write permissions to Actions.
-This enables the pipeline to check the files back into the repo.
-Click on the repo Settings.
-Select `Actions` and `General`.
-Scroll down to `Workflow permissions`, and select `Read and write permissions`.
-Click `Save`.
-3. Follow the instructions at [XetData integration for GitHub](https://github.com/apps/xetdata) and install the app to your new repo
-4. Edit `src/pipeline.py` and replace the code in `extract()` with your own ETL code.
-5. Make sure to save your requirements with `pip freeze > requirements.txt`
-6. Commit and push your changes.

-At the 21st minute of the next hour, your ETL pipeline will be run.
-Couldn't be easier!
+Luckily, we've created a [templated version of this repo here](https://github.com/xetdata/easy-etl-template).
+Follow the instructions there to setup your own ETL pipeline with just a few steps.

 ## Thanks
 This example is an adapted version of [this project](https://github.com/beltran-oscar/ETL-pipeline-ML), so if you like this demo, please go there and show the project some love too.